Sunday, March 20, 2011

 and didn't claim Utopia

-and point to empty shelf6.
+and point to empty shelf.

 Despite all this the world's "elites"